Chart Color Schemes

 Merriwa is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Merriwa, as per the latest Census, consisted of 95.8% houses and 4.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 89.7% houses and 10.3% other dwellings.
-The home ownership level in Merriwa was higher at 45.7%, with the remaining dwellings either mortgaged (28.0%) or rented (26.3%).
-The median monthly mortgage repayment in the area was $1,235, lower than Non-Metro NSW's average of $1,538.
-The median weekly rent figure for Merriwa was recorded at $245, compared to Non-Metro NSW's $290.
-Nationally, Merriwa's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Merriwa's dwelling structure, as per the latest Census, was 95.8% houses and 4.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 89.7% houses and 10.3% other dwellings.
+Home ownership in Merriwa stood at 45.7%, with mortgaged dwellings at 28.0% and rented ones at 26.3%.
+The median monthly mortgage repayment was $1,235, lower than Non-Metro NSW's average of $1,538.
+Median weekly rent in Merriwa was $245, compared to Non-Metro NSW's $290.
+Nationally, Merriwa's mortgage repayments were significantly lower at $1,235 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing